Architecture¶

 Module: lumen_argus/extensions.py

-The extension system provides the open-core boundary between Community and Pro/Enterprise editions.
+The extension system provides the open-core boundary that lets out-of-tree plugins extend the community proxy without modifying its source.
 Extensions are discovered via Python entry points in the lumen_argus.extensions group.

 Entry point registration¶